m4rv4x/skills-github-pages/index.md

 ---
-title: MYBLOG
+title: Shell Hacker Ressources
 ---
-hello welcome on my blog
+blog where you can find some shell ressources and concepts, ideas